-In addition to the work involving stem cell lines intended for human application, the UKSCB also undertakes research aimed at improving cell culture, preservation, cell characterisation and safety testing.
+The establishment also undertakes research aimed at improving cell culture, preservation, cell characterisation and safety testing.
 This work involves the use of cell lines which have been created outside the human body.
 The cell lines are not classified as relevant material for the purposes of the Human Tissue Act 2004 and so the regulation of this research falls outside of the HTA's remit.
-At the time of the inspection, no other relevant material was being stored under this licence for use in a scheduled purpose as defined by the Human Tissue Act 2004.
-Consequently, the establishment's systems relating to the storage and use of such material were not assessed during this inspection.
+As a result the establishment no longer holds the additional licence for the storage of relevant material which has come from a human body for use for a scheduled purpose.